twirl/The-API-Book/docs/examples/01. Decomposing UI Components/README.md

       }
       ```

-  * Make offer list paginated (implying adding pagination parameters to `ICoffeeApi.search` request and response, and dynamically loading new items while scrolling the offer list)
+  * Make an offer list paginated (implying adding pagination parameters to `ICoffeeApi.search` request and response, and dynamically loading new items while scrolling the offer list)

   * Make the input string and the search button a separate `ISeachBoxInput` component.
 Add an ability to cancel the ongoing request.
-Add a “skeleton” animation to indicate search results are being loading.
+Add a “skeleton” animation to indicate that search results are being loading.

   * Localize the component, making a locale and a dictionary a part of the `ISearchBox` options.

   * Parametrize `context` parameter for `OfferListComponent` and `OfferPanelComponent`.
 Make it comprise only events needed by the component, so that `ISearchBoxComposer` would be implementing `IOfferListComponentContext` and `IOfferPanelComponentContext` interfaces.

-  * Make `options` mutable (expose an `optionChange` event and implement `Composers`'s reaction to relevant option changes)
+  * Make `options` mutable (expose an `optionChange` event and implement `Composers`'s reaction to relevant option changes).

+  * Parametrize all extra options, content fields, actions and events.

   * Parametrize markups of components, either by:
       * Incapsulating them in some `Layout` entities controlled through options.
 Create interfaces for each of the layouts.
 Create a `VisualComponent` base class for entities that have a layout and inherit `SearchBox`, `OfferListComponent` and `OfferPanelComponent` from it, or